General Information about Field Experience

-Removal from a field placement will result in the immediate termination of the field placement. a rating of Unacceptable for the field experience (Field I, Field II, Practicum I or Practicum II), a referral to the Teacher Education Unit Admission/Retention Committee for review of program continuation, and the need, if permitted to continue in the Teacher Education program, to retake the entire field experience again to attempt to achieve successful completion of the placement.
+Removal from a field placement will result in the immediate termination of the field placement, a rating of Unacceptable for the field experience (Field I, Field II, Practicum I or Practicum II), a negative disposition assessment, a referral to the Teacher Education Unit Admission/Retention Committee for review of program continuation, and the need, if permitted to continue in the Teacher Education Program, to retake the entire field experience again to attempt to achieve successful completion of the placement.

 The appeal process for removal from a field placement is the same as the appeal process for denial of program admission or program discontinuation.